xnth97/Raspi-Config-Redesign/README.md

 # Raspi-Config-Redesign

 A redesign for Raspi-Config and its React implementation.

-Project for CMU 05863 HCI.
+Project for CMU 05863 Human Computer Interaction course.